MfN-Berlin/RDF-to-SemanticWiki/README.md

 To stop the wiki do: `docker-compose down`

-To bring it up again do `docker-compose up -d`.
-Check that the wiki started by opening `http://localhost`.

 ## Example
 The example shows how to create a wikis forms, templates, categories and properties by importing an ontology in to the wiki.
 The example ontology is "Friend of a Friend" (FOAF), a well-known ontology for describing sociial networks (Brickley, Miller, 2015).
 FOAF is provided here in RDF/XML format: `example/foaf.rdf`.
-You can get an overview of FOAF using an ontology visualiszer, like http://www.visualdataweb.de/webvowl/#foaf.
+You can get an overview of FOAF using an ontology visualizer, like [VOWL](http://www.visualdataweb.de/webvowl/).

 To load FOAF into the wiki, do:
 ```
-cp config.ini mount/rdf # copy the configuration file to the mount point
 cp example/foaf.rdf mount/rdf/ # copy the ontology into the mount point, so that it is accessible from the container
 docker exec -ti ontology-import bash # open a terminal into the container
-export PYTHONPATH=.:/src # make sure Python finds the script
 python /src/rdf2mw.py -a import -i /rdf/foaf.rdf -l en -t /src/smw/templates/ # import
 ```